 Jane Barlow - Coventry City Council

 Jane has worked for Coventry City Council since 1988 and has been manager of the Lord Mayor’s Office since 1999.
-Jane has recently rejoined the Executive after being active a few years ago.
+Jane has rejoined the Executive in 2018 after being active a few years ago.
 Jane is keen to share her 30 years’ local government and civic experience with those new to civic life.

 Jacqui Brazil - London Borough of Southwark